 In Chain Programming mode, when more than one Microsemi flash device is targeted in the chain, the FlashPro software passes through all of the files and searches for the "freq" keyword and the "MAX_FREQ" Note field.
-The FlashPro software uses the lesser value of all the TCK frequency settings and the "MAX_FREQ" Note field values.
+The FlashPro software uses the lesser value of all the TCK frequency settings and the "MAX_FREQ" NAX_FREQ NAX_FREQ.